NilFoundation/proof-market-toolchain/gitbook-docs/market/cmd-reference/proof.md

 ## Retrieving proof

-To retrieve proof from the Proof Market, you'll need either the proof key or the request key.
+To retrieve proof from Proof Market, you'll need either the proof key or the request key.

 ### Usage